Skip to main content

 createAgentBookVerifier(options?)

 Creates the verifier used to resolve a wallet address to an anonymous human identifier.
-Built-in AgentBook deployments currently include:
+Lookup always resolves against the canonical AgentBook deployment on World Chain (eip155:480).
+Canonical deployment:

 • World Chain mainnet: 0xA23aB2712eA7BBa896930544C7d6636a96b944dA